The Life That I Have: In popular culture

+Actor Virginia McKenna, who had played Violette Szabo in Carve Her Name With Pride, released a record in 1974 where she recited the poem set to music.

 Actor Michael Hordern recited the poem and told the story behind it during his 1980 appearance on the BBC Radio 4 series With Great Pleasure.

+The line "The life I have is all I have / The life I have is yours" appears in the song "Black Death Ambulance" by British rock band Prolapse.
+The song also contains various lines from Sylvia Plath's poem Lady Lazarus".

 The poem was recited at Chelsea Clinton's 2010 wedding to Marc Mezvinsky.